davs3275/sbs/med/collier.md

 you were to die to-morrow, or next day at farthest.
 Under this warning, you would be a very poor wretch if you should strongly solicit for the longest time.
-For, alas! how inconsiderable is the difference ?
+For, alas! how inconsiderable is the difference?
 In like manner, if you would reason right, you would not be much concerned whether your life was to end to-morrow or a thousand years hence.